 I evaluated the tools on this communication software list based on the following criteria:

-- User Interface (UI): Clear displays and intuitive navigation.
+- User Interface (UI): Does the tool have clear displays and intuitive navigation?

 - Usability: Is this an effective business communication software in that it’s easy to learn and use?
-Company communication tools should come with supplementary tutorials and training to help employees make the most out of its features.
+Company communication tools should come with supplementary tutorials and training to help employees make the most out of it.

 - Features & Functionality: How many of the key business communications features and functions does it provide, and how powerful are they?
 Specifically, I looked for:

-- Messaging – Includes direct messaging, private chat, group chat, threaded discussions, open forums, and team or group-based messaging.
-Team messaging apps should allow you to upload and share documents as well as the all-important cat GIF or latest meme.
-These should all work on a mobile device, too.
+- Messaging: Includes direct messaging, private chat, group chat, threaded discussions, open forums, and team or group-based messaging.
+Team messaging apps should allow you to upload and share documents.
+This should all work on a mobile device, too.

-- Threading – The best communication tools have threaded communication that provides an easily-searchable record of all business communication.
+- Threading: The best communication tools have threaded discussions that serve as an easily-searchable record of all communication.